Get to know the ANSA Executive in a little more detail:

 I enjoy learning about the worlds of anthropology, and I am eternally grateful for the many people I have encountered along my research journey, who have enriched my view by sharing their perspective and challenging my assumptions.

 My name is Leela (pronounced as it's spelled), and I recently finished my honours in anthropology at the University of Queensland.
 My thesis examined the self-produced media of the all-women Kurdish militias (known as 'Women's Protection Units - in Kurdish Yekîneyên Parastina Jin or YPJ).
 I am interested in political anthropology, and the way that our discipline can bring light to the ways that communities create their own security and engage in collective future building.
 I am especially interested in the stories of women engaging these concepts for themselves or the benefit of their respective societies.

-Anthropology has been a passion of mine since I was young, before I even really understood what it was.
-I am so grateful that I get to work in an area that has so much potential for creating space for those voices and experiences that are often, to everyone's detriment, left unheard.
+I am so grateful that I get to work in an area that can create space for those voices and experiences that are often, to everyone's detriment, left unheard.

 Outside of academia I have many interests.
 I love utopian sci-fi (hello fellow Star Trek fans!).
-I have a great love of music and play bassoon in local orchestras in my spare time.
-I have also been a dancer for most of my life.
-I am also a passionate activist and engage a range of different activist groups around Brisbane.
+I play bassoon in local orchestras in my spare time and have been a dancer for most of my life.
+I am also a passionate activist across many issues and engage a range of different activist groups around Brisbane.